Jabulani-N/atlas-machine_learning/supervised_learning/transfer_learning/transfer_learning_research_report.md

 ## Abstract

 Following guidance of multiple sources, the EfficientNetB7 Keras model was imported, and  parameters manipulated in order to create a new model to identify the CIFAR10 (cifar10, cif10) Dataset.
 The top layer was not imported; a new top layer was created instead.
+A Lambda layer was used to convert the cif10 data into a size EfficientNet is used to categorizing.
 Techniques utilized include Dropout and Data Augmentation.
 Early Stopping is utilized to limit wasted resources.

 ## Introduction

 The success criterion of this project is the creation of a neural network that will classify the CIFAT10 dataset.
 In theory, this could be done by creating and training a model from scratch, but the *purpose* of this project is learning how much better a choice it is to Transfer Learning from another, already-made neural network model.
 Doing this, we'll utilize the open-source and freely distributed work of others to give our own work a head start.
 Heightening our perspective by standing on the shoulders of giants, so to speak.

-A lambda layer and output layer should be used to prepare the data to match the trained layers, and to direct the labelling to be relevant for the task at hand.
+A lambda layer and output layer were used to respectively prepare the data to match the trained layers, and to direct the labelling to be relevant for the task at hand.

 To train the models specificaly for the domain of the CIFAR10 dataset, it was  trained as normal, but the weights of the layers downloaded were kept frozen, so their training is not wasted.